crossplane/docs/content/master/concepts/compositions.md

 Use either a
 [reference]({{<ref "./managed-resources#matching-by-name-reference" >}})
 or a [selector]({{<ref "./managed-resources#matching-by-selector" >}}) to
-identify the EnvironmentConfig to use.
+identify the EnvironmentConfigs to use.
 <!-- vale Google.Quotes = YES -->

 ```yaml {label="envselect",copy-lines="none"}